 Gorge on some Italian sausage and enjoy the taste of something fleshy.
+And, chew.

 Vegan Mortadella with hints of peppery-like Myrtle berries, cherry-candy-like scented cinnamon, floral woody cloves and sweet fragrant nutmeg with freckles of creamy pistachios.